MicrosoftDocs/EMDocs/README.md

    git commit -m "update doc"
    git push
    ```
-6. Crete a pull request to master branch.
+6. Create a pull request to master branch.
 7. Your content will be automatically published once the pull request is accepted.